cristianomg10/n-days-of-keras-challenge/README.md

 ## Results
 Using RELU activation function, it has gotten a good MSE (3.5 x 10^(-3)), but I think it had some kind of overfitting.
 Later I'll take a deeper look on the dataset and on whether the model is overfit.

+## Day 4
+### Description
+(2017-04-05)
+MLP for classification using a dataset of students collected by myself.
+I used 16x64x64x8x1 neurons.

+## Results
+I have gotten 93.4% of accuracy on tests.